gpedic/ex_q/README.md

 # ExQ

-ExQ provides a way of queuing the execution of operations and aggregates all returned values similar to `Ecto.Multi`.
+ExQ provides a powerful way to queue and execute operations while aggregating all returned values, similar to `Ecto.Multi`.
-Operations are queued and executed in FIFO order.
+Operations are executed in a first-in-first-out (FIFO) order.

 Functions can specify the keys they require from the queue's accumulated data via the `params` argument in the `run` function.
 By specifying params that way the called function does not have to be aware of the aggregate data structure.